-Management issues Objectives / Targets Actions Performance measure Priority Advisory com- mittees Maintain transparency in the management of all sport and recreation facilities with Regularly review sportsground management strategies in consul- tation with relevant advisory committees Strategies reviewed 0 and Wheeled Sports Advisory Committee, where proactive engagement with our community will inform management strat- Consult with the Sport and Recreation and Wheeled Sports Advisory Committee on sporting matters Input and feedback about issues of interest and concern 0 Consult with the Bushland and Environment Advisory Committee regarding any impacts to natural areas and connections.
-Input and feedback about issues of interest and concern 0 Communication with the commu- nity Work closely with the community to pro- vide for their changing sport and recreation needs.
-Maintain customer relations systems that allow for issues to be raised and ensure responses are provided Customer Feedback Policy adhered to 0 Ensure open and responsive communica- tion between Council, residents and user groups Develop information and public aware- ness systems that ensure all potential user Develop a data base that allows prospective sportsground users to search online for available hours at sporting areas Information available on Council's website М groups are aware of the available sports grounds and how to access available hours Ensure sportsground application processes are transparent and easily found on Council's website Information available on Council's website 0 for their use Booking systems and applications for access in accordance with the City of Ryde Sportsground Allocation Policy Feedback from potential user groups about ease of applying for access to sportsgrounds Develop maps showing the location of facilities available at each sportsground Number of maps developed L
+Management issues Objectives / Targets Actions Performance measure Priority Advisory com- mittees Regularly review sportsground management strategies in consultation with relevant advisory committees Strategies reviewed 0 Consult with the Sport and Recreation and Wheeled Sports Advisory Committee on sporting matters Input and feedback about issues of interest and concern 0 Consult with the Bushland and Environment Advisory Committee regarding any impacts to natural areas and connections.
+Input and feedback about issues of interest and concern 0 Communication with the community Work closely with the community to provide for their changing sport and recreation needs.
+Maintain customer relations systems that allow for issues to be raised and ensure responses are provided Customer Feedback Policy adhered to 0 Ensure open and responsive communication between Council, residents and user groups Develop information and public aware- ness systems that ensure all potential user Develop a data base that allows prospective sportsground users to search online for available hours at sporting areas Information available on Council's website М groups are aware of the available sports grounds and how to access available hours Ensure sportsground application processes are transparent and easily found on Council's website Information available on Council's website 0 for their use Booking systems and applications for access in accordance with the City of Ryde Sportsground Allocation Policy Feedback from potential user groups about ease of applying for access to sportsgrounds Develop maps showing the location of facilities available at each sportsground Number of maps developed L

-Management issues Objectives / Targets Actions Performance measure Priority Notification of wet weather closures Inform user groups and residents in the event of ground closures due to wet weather in a timely manner Adhere to Council's Wet Weather Procedures to notify sports- ground users of ground closures in wet weather User satisfaction 0 Notification of refurbishment/ maintenance Inform user groups and residents in the event of ground closures due to refurbish- ment/ maintenance in a timely manner Notify user groups and local residents of planned refurbishment/ maintenance of sportsgrounds User awareness and satisfaction On-site notices 0
+Management issues Objectives / Targets Actions Performance measure Priority Notification of wet weather closures Inform user groups and residents in the event of ground closures due to wet weather in a timely manner Adhere to Council's Wet Weather Procedures to notify sports- ground users of ground closures in wet weather User satisfaction 0 Notification of refurbishment/ maintenance Inform user groups and residents in the event of ground closures due to refurbishment/ maintenance in a timely manner Notify user groups and local residents of planned refurbishment/maintenance of sportsgrounds User awareness and satisfaction On-site notices 0